fadden/CiderPress2/DiskArc/FS/MFS-notes.md

 The "logical" length is the actual length of the fork.
 The "physical" length is the storage required, and is always a multiple of the allocation block size.

-Entries can be marked as deleted without needing to "crunch" the directory, but it would likely be necessary to defragment the directory to make room for new files.
+Finding an entry for which `flFlags` does not have the high bit set would seem to indicate the end of entries in that block.
+In theory an entry could be deleted without being zeroed, and the directory traversal code would then continue to process the bytes to determine the full length of the deleted entry.
+This would allow un-deletion.
+The MFSLives project interprets attributes==0 to mean that there are no further entries in the block, so that's the recommended approach.

 Renaming a file could necessitate relocating the entry to a different directory block.

 Page IV-90 in _Inside Macintosh: Volume IV_ notes:
 > The 64K ROM version of the File Manager allows file names of up to 255 characters.
 File names